evennia/evennia/docs/source/Howto/Starting/Part3/A-Sittable-Object.md

 chair instead.
 This would work too, but letting the `Sittable` class handle the logic around who can sit on it makes logical sense.

-We let the typeclass handle the logic, we also let it do all the return messaging.
+We let the typeclass handle the logic, and also let it do all the return messaging.
 This makes it easy to churn out a bunch of chairs for people to sit on.
 But it's not perfect.
 The `Sittable` class is general.
 What if you want to make an armchair.
 You sit "in" an armchair rather than "on" it.
 We _could_ make a child class of `Sittable` named `SittableIn` that makes this change, but that feels excessive.
 Instead we will make it so that Sittables can